cumberland/rcs-ss-r-hpc/README.md

 ## Resources

-We'll need...
+Tools we'll need...

 1. Docker
 	- Optionally Docker Cloud or something like that for auto-building of images.
 2. Git
 	- Optionally GitHub for collaboration, and automation things.
 3. R
 	- Lots of people like R-Studio.
 It's very good.
-I use a text editor (Vim and or Sublime Text)
+I use a text editor (Vim and or Sublime Text) with syntax highlighting of R files.
-4. MySQL/MariaDB, or a Message Queue, or something with ACID Transactions.
+4. MySQL/MariaDB, or a Message Queue, or something with ACID Transactions or message invisibility.
 	- We'll look at MariaDB and Amazon SQS service examples.
 5. SSH Client
 	- Nothing fancy needed.
 Git-Bash is good on Windows, CC has a recommendation, OSX and Linux just use the default terminal.

+## Getting Started.

+1. Lets get Docker installed and tested.

+2. Running R as a containerized service.

+3. Lets get Git installed and tested.

+4. Establish version control for your working file set.

+5. Look at and discuss a Dockerfile for this type of project.

+6. Build the first verison of the image.

+7. Other setup.
+Database.
+SQS service.

+8. Results store.